 The Jardin des Tuileries is one of Paris’s most visited gardens, thanks to its central location between the Louvre and Place de la Concorde.
 As such, the Tuileries are part of a grand central axis leading from the Louvre all the way to La Défense, the city’s business district.

 In the early sixteenth century, the area was a clay quarry for tiles (tuilerie in French, hence the name).
 After the death of her husband Henri II in 1559, Catherine de Médicis had a Palace built at the tuileries, the Palais de Tuileries.
 The palace featured a large garden in Italian style, reminding her of her native Tuscany.

 Le Nôtre’s Design

-Most recently renovated in 1990, Le Nôtre’s formal design of the Tuileries garden has been kept intact.
-At the same time the park was separated from car traffic.
+Despite several renovations over the years, Le Nôtre’s formal design of the Tuileries garden has been kept intact.
+The park is now also separated from car traffic.
 Many modern sculptures were added and in 1999 the Passerelle de Solférino (now the Passerelle Léopold-Sédar-Senghor), a footbridge across the Seine opened, linking the Tuileries with the Musée d’Orsay.

 Like the Jardin du Luxembourg, Jardin des Tuileries is one of those parks where you can grab a chair for free and sit wherever you like.
 It also features several fountains, two large basins, numerous sculptures and two museums: the Galerie Nationale du Jeu de Paume and the Musée de l’Orangerie, which displays Claude Monet’s large water lily paintings.
 Those two buildings are the only remains of the original Palais de Tuileries.